Educational Requirements

 Top Colleges

-To pursue a career as a Technical Sales Representative, consider these top colleges and courses in India:
+To pursue a career as a Technical Sales Representative, consider these top colleges in India for relevant courses:

 -

-- IITs (Indian Institutes of Technology): Offer B.Tech and M.Tech programs in various engineering disciplines.
+- IITs (Indian Institutes of Technology): Renowned for their engineering programs.

-- NITs (National Institutes of Technology): Provide quality engineering education.
+- NITs (National Institutes of Technology): Offer quality technical education.

 -

-- IIMs (Indian Institutes of Management): Premier business schools offering MBA programs.
+- IIMs (Indian Institutes of Management): Premier business schools in India.

 -